fmcgeough/fmcgeough.github.io/_posts/2019-10-20-reading-dynamo-streams.md

 coworkers.
 Unfortunately, Weedmaps laid off 25% of its workforce and I was let go, along with some other really great productive people - if you need devs, qa, project managers please ask me.
 I know a bunch that I really enjoyed working with.
-I figured while I search for a new position I'd use some of the time to blog a bit some about Elixir.
+I figured while I search for a new position I'd use some of the time to blog a bit about Elixir.
 This will be a bit rambling since I'm writing in-between phone calls and interviews.

 Elixir is a relatively young language but has a great community of developers that contribute